 We have several initiatives in place to improve indoor air quality in our properties and manage air pollution across our operations, reflecting our efforts to enhance the well-being of our occupants and neighbouring communities.
-This includes: (Continued)
+This includes: (continued)

-INITIATIVES PROPERTY DEVELOPMENT & CONSTRUCTION PROPERTY INVESTMENT HOSPITALITY (HOTEL & CONVENTION CENTRES) Construction of TOD Projects: Promote walking or the use of public transportation to reduce the number of private vehicles on the road and this helps in reducing the carbon emission. √ ✓ √ Smoke Free Zone: Prohibition of smoking in the buildings (Smoke Free Zone). √ √ Roll Out Mats: We implemented a strategic measure of rolling out mats at key entry points within our properties.
-These mats are specifically designed to trap dust, dirt, and debris from the shoes of occupants and visitors as they enter the building. √ √ Sustainable Procurement: Source for cleaning service providers who utilise bio-degradable and eco-friendly products or materials for hotel operations to minimise emissions throughout the supply chain. √ Guest Engagement and Education: Engage guests in sustainable practices by providing signage on promotion of water-saving and encourage to participate in linen and towel reuse programme to conserve water. √
+Initiatives Property Development and Construction Property Investment Hospitality (Hotels and Convention Centres) Construction of TOD projects: Promote walking or the use of public transportation to reduce the number of private vehicles on the road, and this helps in reducing the carbon emission. √ ✓ ✓ Smoke-Free-Zone: Prohibition of smoking in the buildings (Smoke-Free-Zone). ✓ $\checkmark$ Sustainable Procurement: Source for cleaning service providers who utilise bio-degradable and eco-friendly products or materials for hotel operations to minimize emissions throughout the supply chain. √ Guest Engagement and Education: Engage guests in sustainable practices by providing signage on promotion of water-saving and encourage to participate in linen and towel reuse programme to conserve water. $\checkmark$

-ENERGY CONSUMPTION AND EMISSIONS
+ENERGY AND EMISSION MANAGEMENT